Paul Wardingham: Assimilate Regenerate (2011)

 Released in 2011, the instrumental concept album Assimilate Regenerate was inspired by "science fiction, future technology and the effect it has on society".

-Sputnikmusic awarded the album a rating of 4.5, noting that the "album is extremely solid from beginning to end, and is definitely one of the best records of 2011 so far."

 The Human Affliction (2015)

 Released during July 2015, The Human Affliction is an instrumental cyber metal concept album, based on a story Wardingham wrote.

 The album features guest solos by Per Nilsson (Scar Symmetry) on the track 'Burning Chrome', Stephan Forte (Adagio) on 'Digital Apocalypse' and Andy James (Wearing Scars) and Christian Muenzner (Necrophagist) on the a bonus track 'Day of the Droids.

 Spiritual Machines (2016)

 On 14 March 2016, it was announced on Wardingham's website that he had begun work on a third solo album titled Spiritual Machines.
 Spiritual Machines was released on 21 November 2016.

 Electromancer (2018)

 On 30 November 2017, Paul Wardingham revealed on his website the cover artwork, track listing and release date for his fourth self-produced solo album titled Electromancer set for release 12 March 2018 on Enigmatic Records.

 Like Wardingham's sophomore effort The Human Affliction, Electromancer is a concept album inspired by an original story set on Earth in the year 2217.

 Electromancer features cover artwork by Light The Torch (ex-Devil You Know) and former All Shall Perish guitarist Francesco Artusato.

 Electromancer was released 10 April 2018.

 On 1 September 2018, Paul Wardingham announced on his website that recording had begun on a follow-up release to his cyber metal concept album Electromancer, titled "Electromancer:Corrupted".